DylanLacey/parallel_test_tutorial/README.md

 ```
 The `Capybara.run_server = false` method tells Capybara that we are running aginst a remote server.
-The next 2 lines tell Capybara that we want to use the `Selenium Webdriver` and we want it to run `Chrome` as opposed to the default `firefox` (just my own personal preference)
+The next 2 lines tell Capybara that we want to use the `Selenium Webdriver` and we want it to run `Chrome` as opposed to the default `firefox` (just my own personal preference).

 Now, let's create a more robust smoketest.
-Inside of the `features` directory make a new directory called `tests`.
+Inside of the `features` directory, make a new directory called `tests`.
 Inside of that directory create a new `.feature` file called `smoketest.feature`.

 Add this to it:
 ```